huonw/external_mixin/README.md

 ## `external_mixin`

-Use a variety of scripting languages to generate Rust code.
-This has an `external_mixin!` macro that supports arbitrary interpreters, as well as specialise support for several languages: `python_mixin!`, `ruby_mixin!`, `sh_mixin!`, `perl_mixin!`.
+Use a variety of scripting languages to generate Rust code at compile time.
+This has an `external_mixin!` macro that supports arbitrary interpreters, as well as specialised support for several languages:
+`python_mixin!`, `ruby_mixin!`, `sh_mixin!`, `perl_mixin!`.

-As with `rust_mixin!` these macros take their program as a string that gets macro expanded, and each invocation is independent of all others.
-The program should print valid Rust to stdout.
+As with `rust_mixin!` these macros take their program as a string (that gets macro expanded).
+The program should print valid Rust to stdout, and each invocation is independent, there's no stored state.
 Options can be specified with an optional `{ ... }` block, before the string literal.

-The `external_mixin!` macro is the most flexible form, it takes a compulsory `interpreter` argument: this program is called with a file containing the code snippet as the last argument.
+The `external_mixin!` macro is the most flexible form, it takes a compulsory `interpreter` argument: this program is called with the path to a file containing the code snippet as the last argument.

-Both `external_mixin!` and the language specific macros support the `arg` option, which can be specified multiple times and are passed to the main binary, in the order given.
+Both `external_mixin!` and the language specific macros support the `arg` option, which can be specified multiple times and are passed to the interpreter (in front of the file argument), in the order given.

 ### Portability?